 Natural Hand Soap is a “must” for every sink in your home.
 Our gentle-yet-effective soap formulas wash away dirt and germs without stripping away your skin’s natural moisture.
 Remember: You should be washing your hands for 20 seconds – about the same amount of time it takes to say the alphabet.

 Does Puracy Hand Sanitizer Work?

-When it comes to Puracy hand sanitizer, coronavirus doesn’t stand a chance.
-Alcohol-free and fragrance-free, our Natural Foaming Hand Sanitizer is CDC-approved to kill 99.9% of common household germs in just 15 seconds.
+When it comes to Puracy antibacterial hand sanitizer, Coronavirus doesn’t stand a chance.
+Alcohol-free and fragrance-free, our Natural Foaming Hand Sanitizer is CDC-approved to kill 99.9+% of common household germs in just 15 seconds.